ASTM D1308 for Testing the Effect of Household Chemicals on Home Surfaces

-By: Katherine Hatherley, Lab Technician, email
+By: Katherine Hatherley, LABORATORY TECHNICAL SPECIALIST, email

 What Products: All-purpose cleaner, multi-purpose cleaner, cleaning wipes, disinfecting wipes, window cleaner, glass cleaner, floor cleaner, tile cleaner, tub or bathtub cleaner, shower wash, disinfectant.